White House Distances Itself From Violent Fake Video Targeting Media And Critics

 Trump has repeatedly attacked reporters at his campaign rallies and referred to members of the media as the "enemy of the people."

-This month, Trump amped up his rhetoric against the media as coverage of the House Democrat's impeachment inquiry intensified.
+This month, Trump amped up his rhetoric against the media as coverage of the House Democrats' impeachment inquiry intensified.
 While Trump has long called the media "fake news," he has recently resurrected the phrase "the corrupt media."

 An NPR analysis finds Trump's use of heated phrases including "lamestream media," "bullshit," "coup," "treason," "enemy of the people" and "corrupt media" jumped considerably beginning in March of this year.
 October is on pace to set a record.

-The organizer of the conference, American Priority, confirmed in a statement that "an unauthorized video was shown in a side room" at the festival, but that it was not approved or sanctioned by the group.
+The organizer of the conference, American Priority, confirmed in a statement that "an unauthorized video was shown in a side room" at the festival but that it was not approved or sanctioned by the group.

 "AMPFest19 always has and always will condemn political violence," Alex Phillips, organizer of the event, said in the statement.